Kittyfisto/Metrolib/Documentation/Metrolib.Controls.RefreshButton/README.md

 ```
 ![Image of RefreshButton, Disabled](Disabled.png)

 # Properties

 **IsRefreshing**: System.Boolean
-When set to true, the button will show a Metrolib.CircularProgressBar with
+When set to true, the button will show a Metrolib.Controls.CircularProgressBar with
                 IsIndeterminate
                 set to true.